davidlattimore/davidlattimore.github.io/_posts/2025-09-03-rustforge-wild-performance-tricks.md

 `split_off_mut` to split off a mutable slice of `resolutions` that contains the resolutions for that object. `par_bridge` converts this regular Rust iterator into a Rayon parallel iterator.
-The closure passed to `for_each` then runs in parallel on multiple threads, with each thread getting access to the object and a mutable slice of that objects resolutions.
+The closure passed to `for_each` then runs in parallel on multiple threads, with each thread getting access to the object and a mutable slice of that object's resolutions.

 ## Parallel initialisation of the Vec

 The previous technique of using `split_off_mut` to get multiple non-overlapping mutable slices of our Vec relies on the Vec having already been initialised.
-We'd like to initialise our Vec in parallel, otherwise we'd have to wait for the main thread to fill the entire Vec with a placeholder value only to then have out threads overwrite those placeholder values.
+We'd like to initialise our Vec in parallel, otherwise we'd have to wait for the main thread to fill the entire Vec with a placeholder value only to then have our threads overwrite those placeholder values.
 To do this, we can use the `sharded-vec-writer` crate, which was created for use in Wild, but which can be used for similar purposes elsewhere.